rociomer/lammps2cssr/README.md

 # lammps2cssr

 ## Description
-BASH shell scriptsfor converting dump files from structural relaxations in LAMMPS to .cssr file format for use in molecular simulation software packages.
-Avoids using multiple different software packages by carrying out the conversion process in one simple step.
+BASH shell scriptsf or converting dump files from structural relaxations in LAMMPS to .cssr file format for use in molecular simulation software packages.
+Avoids using multiple different software packages by carrying out the conversion process in one simple (albeit slow) step.

 lamms2cssr-triclinic.sh can convert dump files in which the box bounds are written for a triclinic simulation box.
 For more information on the relationship between the box bounds used in simulation and the triclinic lattice vectors (change of basis), see Section 6.12.
 "Triclinic (non-orthogonal) simulation boxes" under "How-to discussions" in the LAMMPS manual.